 Because internet always evolves so therefore, as long as you have the foundation skills in your knowledge, then you can create stunning websites that are fully meaningful using HTML5 semantics and schema.org vocabulary “that’s the future of internet“.

-Now in June 2016 mobile device optimization and Structured Data is the new reality, what better way to take advantage of these new features using Rich Cards and Rich Results
+Today mobile device optimization and Structured Data is the new reality, what better way to take advantage of these new features using Rich Cards and Rich Results

 Don't let Google's latest Page Experience update derank your business website in search, instead, master Google rankings and website conversions with this Master Class Course by RankYa (Free Lessons Included)Learn how press here